 Optometry Giving Sight (OGS) aims to permanently solve the problem of preventable blindness and vision impairment by training, establishing, and delivering sustainable solutions in underserved communities worldwide.

 OGS makes grants available to both domestic and international organizations with a focus on activities with long-term sustainability.

-OGS has two funding opportunities each year with decisions being announced in May and October.
-A completed application must be submitted online by Midnight Central Time (CT) on April 15 and/or between August 5th and August 27 for the 2021 period.
+Currently, OGS has two funding opportunities each year with decisions being announced in May and October.
+A completed application must be submitted online by Midnight Central Time (CT) on April 15 and/or between August 5th and August 20 for the 2021 period.
 Click here to access our grant application portal to use to fill out and submit your application.

 OGS funds organizations that focus on the following:

 - Programs involving optometry where there is a clear outline of optometry’s involvement and benefits to the program

 - Establish or support optometry schools, eye clinics, vision centers and optical labs

 - Deliver eye exams and low or no-cost glasses to underserved or marginalized populations that also contains a strong education and training component

 - Integrated, long-term programs with a view towards sustainability

 - Service delivery tied to education and/or the development of optometry